Meanjin is where Australia’s literary culture sets out its fiercest ambitions.

 Always poetry.
 It’s how Meanjin began.
 (No more than 3 poems per submission, please.)

-Poetry submissioins are open until EOD Tuesday 10 October 2023.
+Poetry submissions are open until EOD 8 February 2024.
 Click here to submit.